UN legal expert to present Khashoggi report before June

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Agnes Callamard, the UN special rapporteur on extra-judicial, summary or arbitrary executions, carried out an inspection outside the Saudi consulate in Istanbul, where the regime critic was killed on October 2 by a Saudi hit squad which Ankara says was sent from Riyadh.
+Agnes Callamard, the UN special rapporteur on extra-judicial, summary or arbitrary executions, carried out an inspection outside the Saudi consulate in Istanbul.Khashoggi, a regime critic, was killed on October 2 at the consulate by a Saudi hit squad which Ankara says was sent from Riyadh for the murder.

 Speaking to journalists outside the mission, Callamard said her report would be made public in time for the June session of the UN human rights council.
 “The report will be made public a few weeks before I present it to the human rights council in Geneva, so end of May possibly,” she said.

-Agnes Callamard, the UN special rapporteur on extra-judicial, summary or arbitrary executions, carried out an inspection outside the Saudi consulate in Istanbul, where the regime critic was killed on October 2 by a Saudi hit squad which Ankara says was sent from Riyadh.
+Agnes Callamard, the UN special rapporteur on extra-judicial, summary or arbitrary executions, carried out an inspection outside the Saudi consulate in Istanbul.Khashoggi, a regime critic, was killed on October 2 at the consulate by a Saudi hit squad which Ankara says was sent from Riyadh for the murder.

 Speaking to journalists outside the mission, Callamard said her report would be made public in time for the June session of the UN human rights council.
 “The report will be made public a few weeks before I present it to the human rights council in Geneva, so end of May possibly,” she said.